DavidShenJingtao/tp/docs/UserGuide.md

 Notes:
 * `s:SESSION` must be provided when the Type is `student` or `ta`.
 * `s:SESSION` must be omitted when the Type is `instructor` or `staff`.
-* Trying to add a contact whose name exactly matches an existing one (same letter casing) will be rejected as a duplicate, even if the other fields differ.
+* Trying to add a contact whose email exactly matches an existing one (case-insensitive) will be rejected as a duplicate, even if the other fields like name differ.

 For convenience, a TA can also record telegram username, but it is an optional field.